storageos/storageos.github.io/_includes/operator/install.md

 storageoscluster-operator-68678798ff-f28zw   1/1       Running   0          3m
 ```

-> The READY 1/1 indicates that `stos` resources can be created.
+> The READY 1/1 indicates that `storageoscluster` resources can be created.

 ## 2. Create a Secret